An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: A First Example

 Since $w$ is odd, we have that

-and the function is our unique $C^1$ viscosity solution to the boundary value problem. \end{proof} As noticed before, we really only need that $w$ has zero mean, so the hypotheses of the theorem could probably be slackened while retaining an existence result for $C^1$ viscosity solutions to the problem.
-We finish the section with two theorems that relate viscosity and classical solutions. \begin{theorem} Let $F(x,s)$ be as in the statement of Theorem 2.1.
+and the function is our unique $C^1$ viscosity solution to the boundary value problem. \end{proof} As noticed before, we really only need that $w$ has zero mean, so the hypotheses of the theorem could probably be weakened while retaining an existence result for $C^1$ viscosity solutions to the problem.
+We finish the section with two typical theorems relating viscosity and classical solutions. \begin{theorem} Let $F(x,s)$ be as in the statement of Theorem 2.1.
 If the boundary value problem

 has a classical $C^3$ solution, then it is the unique $C^1$ viscosity solution. \end{theorem} \begin{proof} Let $u$ be a $C^3$ classical solution of the problem.
 Then, $w(x) =u_x(x)$ is a $C^2$ function solving